PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/MaxLair-Standard.md

 ## Program Description

-This program runs a DAs with a specific boss until the boss turns up shiny.
-It does not reset the game or try to preserve balls.
-Thus the path is random every time.
+This program runs adventures with a specific boss until the boss turns up shiny.
+It does not reset the game or try to preserve balls, thus the path is random every time.
+It will take any non-boss shinies it finds.
+If there are multiple non-boss shinies, it takes the first one and continues.

 ### Setup of Settings